 PGY-1 pharmacy residents have the opportunity to participate on institutional committees.
 Through this experience, valuable input into practice decisions, participation in consensus building and discussion leadership occurs.
-A faculty member provides guidance and serves as your preceptor at committee meetings.
+A faculty member provides guidance and serves as a preceptor for the resident at committee meetings.

 Research project and resources

-You will be required to complete a research project.
+Residents are required to complete a research project.
 The project may be original research or a development, enhancement or evaluation of some aspect of pharmacy operation and delivery of services for patient care.
-A faculty member will serve as your resident research associate to mentor and guide progress.
+Faculty members are assigned to serve as resident research associates to mentor and guide progress.

 Research may be presented on national, regional and local levels during the residency year.
 A manuscript of publishable quality is required prior to program completion, and submission for publication is highly encouraged.